Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/04-create.md

 > > ```
 > > {: .language-bash}
 > > The `-i` option will prompt before (every) removal (use <kbd>Y</kbd> to confirm deletion or <kbd>N</kbd> to keep the file).
-> > The Unix shell doesn't have a trash bin, so all the files removed will disappear forever.
+> > The shell doesn't have a trash bin, so all the files removed will disappear forever.
 > > By using the `-i` option, we have the chance to check that we are deleting only the files that we want to remove.
 > > Some systems have the `-i` option enabled by default.
-The COLA computers do not!
+HOPPER accessed via a `ssh` terminal does not!
 > {: .solution}
 {: .challenge}